yo-sarawut/e-Library/articles/programming/notebook/advance-notebook.md

 pandas==0.23.4

-pypyt is also possible to use
+pypyIt is also possible to use
 ```

 Python variables in your shell commands by prepending a `$` symbol consistent with bash style variable names.